CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 # Exercise 2: Explore teams admin center

-  In this exercise you will learn how to configure Teams policies.
+  In this exercise you will learn how to configure Teams policies and apply them.

 ### Task 1 :  Manage teams policies